Quick Answer 🔍How many people are happy with their jobs in 2024?

 - Almost 83% of employees said that being recognized for their contribution to projects makes them feel more satisfied than getting rewards or gifts.

-- Natural light, less isolation, and free beverages are what employees appreciate at work the most, improving employee retention, according to job satisfaction stats.
+- Natural light, less isolation, and free beverages are what employees appreciate at work the most, improving employee retention.

 - Higher job satisfaction and workplace wellness are measurable metrics for a company’s ROIs.